thatlazyindian/apache-spark/README.md

 # Apache Spark
-This repository contains all the work I have done related to Apache Spark.
+This repository contains all work that has been done on Apache Spark.

 Work:
 1. Hand Digit Recognition using spark MLlib and MLflow